acheema90/angular2-dummy-app-2/readme.md

+This is a dummy SPA for a product company built with angular2, based on a Pluralsight course.

-1) Open a command prompt in the project's root directory (APM - Start)
+1) Open a command prompt in the project's root directory

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.